-Notes: (a) [NEW] The 2019 comparatives figures have been restated to reflect the adoption of AASB 1059 Service Concession Arrangements: Grantors.
-However, since the impact of adoption of AASB 1059 retrospectively does not have a material impact on the balance sheet at the beginning of the preceding period, it has not been presented. (b) 'Net gain/(loss) on non-financial assets' includes unrealised and realised gains/(losses) from revaluations, impairments, and disposals of all physical assets and intangible assets, except when these are taken through the asset revaluation surplus.
+^{&#}x27;Net gain/(loss) on non-financial assets' includes unrealised and realised gains/(losses) from revaluations, impairments, and disposals of all physical assets and intangible assets, except when these are taken through the asset revaluation surplus.

-(c) 'Net gain/(loss) on financial instruments' includes bad and doubtful debts from other economic flows, unrealised and realised gains/(losses) from revaluations, impairments and reversals of impairment, and gains/(losses) from disposals of financial instruments, except when these are taken through the financial assets at fair value through other comprehensive income revaluation surplus (2019: available for sale revaluation surplus). (d) Changes in revaluation surplus excludes share of net movement in associates and joint ventures, which is disclosed separately.
+^{&#}x27;Net gain/(loss) on financial instruments' includes bed and doubtful debts from other economic flows, unrealised and realised gains/(losses) from revaluations, impairments and reversals of impairment, and gains/(losses) from disposals of financial instruments, except when these are taken through the financial assets at fair value through other comprehensive income revaluation surplus.

+Changes in revaluation surplus excludes share of net movement in associates and joint ventures, which is disclosed separately.